Rafael Correa: Ecuadorian constitutional referendum, 2011

 Correa announced a constitutional referendum, which took place on 7 May 2011.
-The Ecuadorian people were asked to vote on ten questions, including a reform of the judiciary, although opposition members denounceid what they called a "power grab" on behalf of Correa's government.
+The Ecuadorian people were asked to vote on ten questions, including a reform of the judiciary, although opposition members denounced what they called a "power grab" on behalf of Correa's government.
 Although an exit poll conducted by the Santiago Perez pollster showed that the 10 questions won with the 62% of the votes, as the count continued the "yes" lost presence even going as far as slightly losing to the "no" for a short period of time in questions 4 and 9.
 Correa pledged that the data had been manipulated by counting first the votes from the provinces where the "no" have won to create the "sensation of fraud" and he predicted that the "yes" will win with at least 250.000 votes on all 10 questions.
 At the end the "yes" won all 10 questions but only the first question got more than the 50% of the votes This was the eighth election to pass during Correa's term in office.